 How are mentees screened?

 Mentees are assessed based on their professional, educational, language and business communication abilities.
-Reference checks are also conducted.
-Reasons for participating, willingness to learn and; personal and work values are also assessed by the Mentorship Coordinator.
+Reasons for participating, willingness to learn and; personal and work values are also assessed by the Mentorship Facilitator.

 What support and resources are available for mentors?

 Orientation: Mentors participate in an initial orientation session that outlines roles, codes of conduct and expectations of the mentorship relationship.

 Intercultural workshops: Mentors are encouraged to attend one learning workshop a month over the four month span to receive supplemental resources that support their work with their organization and with their mentee.

 Support materials: include the Mentorship Handbook and the Mentorship Activity Roadmap

 How will I know if I am doing a good job?